laminas/laminas-test/doc/book/zend.test.introduction.md

-# Introduction to Zend\\Test
+# Introduction to Laminas\\Test

-The `Zend\Test` component provides tools to facilitate unit testing of your Zend Framework applications.
-At this time, we offer facilities to enable testing of your Zend Framework MVC applications.
+The `Laminas\Test` component provides tools to facilitate unit testing of your Laminas applications.
+At this time, we offer facilities to enable testing of your Laminas MVC applications.

 PHPUnit is the only library supported currently.